1-Dimensional Intrinsic Persistence of Geodesic Spaces: The size of holes

 \begin{Def} Let $r>0$.
 Given a rectifiable loop $\alpha$ in $X$, its \textbf{length} is denoted by $\length(\alpha)$.
 For any abelian group $G$ the subgroup $\L(X,r,G)\leq H_1(X,G)$ is generated by loops (cycles) of length less than $r$.

 For the case of the fundamental group we have to proceed using based loops.
 We therefore utilise the lasso construction (as for example in \cite{Dyd}).
-An $l$-\textbf{lasso} is a based loop of the form $\alpha * \beta * \alpha^-$, where $\alpha$ is a path starting at $\bullet$ and $\beta$ is a loop of length $l$ based at the endpoint of $\alpha$.
+An $l$-\textbf{lasso} is a based loop of the form $\alpha * \beta * \alpha^-$, where $\alpha$ is a path of finite length starting at $\bullet$, and $\beta$ is a loop of length $l$ based at the endpoint of $\alpha$.
 A lasso is \textbf{geodesic} if $\alpha$ is a geodesic and $\beta$ is a geodesic circle. $\L(X,r,\pi_1) \leq \pi_1(X,\bullet)$ is generated by all $l$-lassos with $l<r$.
+Each $l$-lasso is of finite length.